Skip to main content

 Switching Databases

-To switch between databases on the same connection:
+To switch databases on the same connection:

 1. Click the database name in the toolbar (next to the connection name)